danbetts/OpenXmlPowerTools2023/README.md

 Change Log
 ==========
-Future branches will not be very compatiable with the previous code base.

-Final : October 2, 2023
-- Brought in outstanding valid PRs that introduce many fixes and features.
-See the initial commit for details.
-- Migrated to Net 6.0

 Version 1.0 : October 14, 2023
 - Brought in outstanding valid PRs that introduce many fixes and features.
 See the initial commit for details.
 - Migrated to Net 6.0 and Framework 4.8.